pydata/pydata-sphinx-theme/docs/user_guide/static_assets.md

 Any folders that are listed in `html_static_path` will be treated as containing static assets for your build.
 All files within these folders will be copied to your build's `_static` folder at build time.
-For example, with an `html` builder, files will be copied to `_build/html/_static`.
+For example, with an HTML builder, files will be copied to `_build/html/_static`.

 These files are _flattened_ when they are copied, so any folder hierarchies will be lost.

-Listing folders with your static assets must be done before any of the methods describe below.
+Listing folders with your static assets must be done before any of the methods described below.
 When you define asset names in the methods described below, they generally assume paths that are _relative to this `_static` output folder_.

 ## Define a list of assets in `conf.py`